stevenpaligo/spacetrack-client/README.md

 ## Contributions

-Contributions are always welcome and should be coordinated through the [GitHub Issues](https://github.com/stevenpaligo/spacetrack-client/issues) system.
+Contributions (bug reports, feature requests, etc.) are always welcome and should be coordinated through the [GitHub Issues](https://github.com/stevenpaligo/spacetrack-client/issues) system.